50 Fun and Unique Things to Do in Gainesville TODAY

 The self-styled “retirement home for horses” offers a safe and comfortable environment for elderly horses who haven’t been treated so well by their former owners.

 You can visit the horses at Mill Creek Farm and show them your love any Saturday from 11 a.m. to 3 p.m.
+Plus you are welcome to stay and go for a hike while you’re here too!
+They have different walking loops from 1.6 to 2.9.

 Address: 20307 NW C.R.
 235A, Alachua, FL 32615-4228